Issung/PS2IODB/website/README.md

 With your terminal in the `/website`, you can these commands:

+### `npm install`
+You will need to run this first before running anything else.\
+This command installs all dependencies of the website, listed in `package.json`, without these dependencies the website cannot work.

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.